devcircus/services/README.md

         | Classes
         |--------------------------------------------------------------------------
         |
-        | The FQCN of the cached services.
+        | The mapping of cached services to their base service.
         |
         */
         'classes' => [],